juniorDS-SE/Junior-Data-Science-Software-Engineer/README.md

   * quality and performance of code -- remove or fix badly written code

 ### TASK4 - feature engineering
-Propose better solution for feature engineering than the one given by us.
+I proposed better solution for feature engineering than the one given by you.
+You can find it in notebook directory.

 ### TASK5 - models
-Propose other prediction models than the one proposed by us.
+I chose ....... rather than ..........

 ### TASK6 - measures
-After completing TASK5, justify why you have chosen this particular model.
-Compare it with the model proposed by us or with any other model choosen by you.
-If you haven't completed TASK5, write theoretically how can you compare two solutions.
+Justification (and comparison with your model) of why I have chosen this particular model you will find in a notebook folder.

 ### TASK7 - docker
-Prepare a Dockerfile that will allow us to run your code in the container.
+In docs you will find the Dockerfile that will allow you to run my code in the container.

 ### TASK8 - tests
-Write unit tests covering your code.
+Unit test were written wherever it was nessesary for function to be checked.
+You can find them in src folder.

 ### TASK9 - prediction api
-Prepare a code that will share your model via API.
-It should be accessible by the HTTP protocol and accept and return data in JSON format
+In ..... folder you will find a code that is sharing my model via API.
+It is accessible by the HTTP protocol and is accepts and returns data in JSON format.

-## GOOD LUCK!!!
+## Thanks for the opportunity!